 The Shoe Problem.

-This creates a solid foundation for your whole body.
+A naturally shaped shoe creates a solid foundation for your whole body.
 On the contrary, if a shoe is too rigid it will act like a cast, which eventually starts to weaken your foot muscles.
-Also, if the shoe is tapered and too narrow, your toes will be pushed inward and out of alignment -eventually taking on that unnatural pointed shape.
-Here is a list of our Correct Toes approved shoes!
+Also, if the shoe is tapered and too narrow, your toes will be pushed inward and out of alignment—eventually taking on that unnatural pointed shape.